-1.3.2 Control Plane and Workload Plane
+1.3.2 Control and Workload Planes

-This dichotomy is central to MetalK8s, and often referred to in other Kubernetes concepts.
+The distinction between the control and workload planes is central to MetalK8s, and often referred to in other Kubernetes concepts.

-The control plane is the set of machines (called nodes) and the services running there that make up the essential Kubernetes functionality for running containerized applications, managing declarative objects, and providing authentication/authorization to end-users as well as services.
-The main components making up a Kubernetes control plane are:
+The control plane is the set of machines (called "nodes") and the services running there that make up the essential Kubernetes functionality for running containerized applications, managing declarative objects, and providing authentication/authorization to end users as well as services.
+The main components of a Kubernetes control plane are: